The grass is greener when you grasscycle!

 No matter what kind of mower you use, you should be “trimming” your grass.

 In other words, give it regular trims, not one big “haircut.”
 Each time you mow, trim the top one-third or less off your lawn.
 If the grass is growing quickly, you may have to mow more than once a week.
 The small clippings will quickly begin to rot before the next mowing.
-If you chop off more than one-third in a single mowing, it is hard on the grass plants and you leave behind long clippings that take longer to break down.
+If you chop off more than one-third in a single mowing, it is hard on the grass plants, and you leave behind long clippings that take longer to break down.

 If you grasscycle most of the time and bag occasionally, remember that you can use grass clippings as mulch around plants or add them to your compost pile or bin.
 Don’t like mowing?
 You can always Ditch your lawn!

-Credit: Wildroze | E+ | Getty Images
+Credit: terminator1 | E+ | Getty Images